What Should You Major in to Become a Physical Therapist?

 Licensure Requirements for Physical Therapists

 Physical therapists in the United States are required to be licensed, though each state has different licensing criteria.
 In general, physical therapists must have graduated from an accredited program and passed national and state examinations.
 Continuing education requirements must usually be fulfilled in order to maintain licensure.

 Salary and Employment Information for Physical Therapists

-In February 2014, PayScale.com reported a median salary of $63,871 for physical therapists.
-According to the U.S. Bureau of Labor Statistics (BLS), 28% of all physical therapists worked in hospitals or other practitioner offices in 2012 (www.bls.gov).
-The remainder practiced in nursing facilities, rehabilitation and outpatient care centers, physicians' offices, schools, and home healthcare.
-The BLS predicts an increase in job openings to increase 36% from 2012-2022, especially in rural areas and locations with a larger elderly population.
+In March 2014, PayScale.com reported a median salary of $63,889 for physical therapists.
+According to the U.S. Bureau of Labor Statistics (BLS), 28% of all physical therapists worked in hospitals in 2012 (www.bls.gov).
+The remainder practiced in nursing facilities, rehabilitation and outpatient care centers, physicians' offices, schools, home healthcare and the offices of physical, occupational and speech therapists.
+The BLS predicts an increase in job openings of 36% from 2012-2022, especially in rural areas and locations with a larger elderly population.

 Related to What Should You Major in to Become a Physical Therapist?

 An equine physical therapist is a veterinary health professional involved in the rehabilitation and care of horses following an...